How to Spend the Perfect 24 Hours in Orlando: Itinerary for First-Time Visitors

 Walt Disney World Resort

 Traveling to Orlando with kids?
 There’s a chance you’ll spend much of your Orlando trip itinerary at Walt Disney World Resort.
 The world-famous Disney World consists of four separate theme parks.
-Each section of the park could take a full day to explore on its own.
+In our experience visiting this magical park, each section could take a full day to explore on its own!

 The most popular section of the park is the Magic Kingdom.
-Visiting Magic Kingdom, you’ll stroll along Main Street USA as Disney’s most famous characters pop into your selfies.
-The section of the park is also home to its most recognizable landmark, Cinderella’s Castle.
+When visiting Magic Kingdom, we always love strolling along Main Street USA as Disney’s most famous characters pop into selfies.
+The section of the park is also home to Disney World’s most recognizable landmark, Cinderella’s Castle.

-Your little future travelers will love spending time at Epcot.
-For thrills, drop into Future World, home to the theme park’s two main rides.
-At World Showcase, you’ll stroll through 11 different exhibits based on countries around the globe.
+We guarantee your little future travelers will love spending time at Epcot, our own favorite part of the park.
+For thrills, drop into Future World, where we find the theme park’s two main rides.
+Travelers-in-training will never forget strolling through the World Showcase, home to 11 different exhibits based on countries around the globe.

 Movie buffs will relish the chance to relive their favorite Disney movies at Hollywood Studios.
+(It’s not Universal, but we still think it’s pretty cool!)
 Animal lovers will likewise love spotting exotic species at Animal Kingdom.

 Don’t want to pay to enter the park?
-Head over to Disney Springs.
-Formerly known as Downtown Disney, Disney Springs is an outdoor shopping plaza covering 120 acres.
-At Disney Springs, spend time shopping along the main street.
-There’s also a handful of theme restaurants for the whole family to enjoy a fun meal.
+We suggest, instead, scooting over to Disney Springs.
+Formerly known as Downtown Disney, this outdoor shopping plaza covers 120 acres.

 Universal Orlando Resort

-Love the silver screen?
-Carve out in your Orlando trip plan for Universal Orlando Resort.
-Like Disney World, Universal Orlando is worthy of several days on its own.
+Love the silver screen like we do?
+Then, we’d recommend carving out in your Orlando trip plan for Universal Orlando Resort.
+Like Disney World, Universal is, in our experience, worthy of several days on its own.

-One of the most popular Orlando attractions, the resort splits into three separate parks.
+Universal Orlando Resort splits into three separate parks.
 Most famous is Universal Studios Florida.
-At this entertainment complex, you’ll be immersed in the world of some of your favorite movies and TV shows.
-Universal Studios Florida is home to half of the popular The Wizarding World of Harry Potter.
+At this entertainment complex, you can immerse yourself in the world of some of your favorite movies and TV shows, including at the popular The Wizarding World of Harry Potter.

 For more thrills, zip over to Universal’s Islands of Adventure.
-Celebrating over 20 years of history, Universal’s Islands of Adventure is home to eight theme islands.
-It’s also home to several roller coasters including The Incredible Hulk Coaster.
+Celebrating over 20 years of history, Universal’s Islands of Adventure is home to eight theme islands and several roller coasters, including The Incredible Hulk Coaster.

-Elsewhere, you can cool down at the new waterpark, Volcano Bay.
-Or take a stroll and grab a bite to eat along the Vegas-like Universal City Walk.
+Elsewhere in the resort, we’d totally support cooling down at the new waterpark, Volcano Bay.
+Or you can take a stroll and grab a bite to eat along the Vegas-like Universal City Walk.

 Kennedy Space Center Visitor Complex

-One of the best day trips from Orlando, Kennedy Space Center Visitor Complex lies about an hour east of the city.
-The popular tourist attraction is the visitors’ area of NASA’s Kennedy Space Center in Cape Canaveral.
+One of our favorite day trips from Orlando, Kennedy Space Center Visitor Complex lies about an hour east of the city.
+The popular tourist attraction is the visitors’ area of NASA’s Kennedy Space Center in Cape Canaveral—and we think it’s a must-see if you’re visiting with kids!

 For space enthusiasts, no Orlando attraction is more fascinating than the Kennedy Space Center.
 At the visitor center, you’ll learn everything you ever wanted to know about NASA’s American space programs.